-3.7 Environmental Monitoring Report
+3.63.7 Environmental Monitoring Report

-At the end of each irrigation season, the Council will commission the preparation of an Annual Environmental Monitoring Report (AEMR) by the nominated technical experta suitably qualified hydrogeologist and, in relation to monitoring of the Kaimaumau Wetland, a suitable qualified wetland ecologist.
-The Council will endeavour to ensure that, if possible, both the hydrogeologist nominated technical expert and the ecologist will have experience and knowledge of the locality.
+At the end of each irrigation season, the Council will commission the preparation of an Annual Environmental Monitoring Report (AEMR) by a suitably qualified hydrogeologist and, in relation to monitoring of the Kaimaumau Wetland, a suitable qualified wetland ecologist.
+The Council will endeavour to ensure that, if possible, both the hydrogeologist and the ecologist will have experience and knowledge of the locality.
 A copy of the AEMR will be provided to the Consent Holders and the Director-General of Conservation by 31 July each year.